dtinit/dtinit.github.io/faq.md

 <div class="mustache">
 </div>

-No, when a user initiates a data transfer, their encrypted information flows from one provider directly to another that is chosen by the users.
+No, when a user initiates a data transfer, their encrypted information flows from one provider directly to another that is chosen by the user.
 Only the source service, the destination service (and hosting provider, if it is not the source or destination service) have access to the data.
 No other contributors or 3rd parties have access to a copy of the data as part of the transfer.

 </div>